Samuel L. Jackson Calls Brett Kavanaugh A ‘Lying Fratboy A**’ In Response To Viral Video Compilation

 — curb_ur_criticism (@Urbanvizion75) September 29, 2018

 Meanwhile, people on Twitter are wondering who created the compilation.
-One person even exclaimed, “Who ever did the edit between samuel Jackson &

-#Kavanaugh needs to be nominated for a social media award.”
-Another user joked, “FBI should put Samuel Jackson in charge of the Kavanaugh investigation.”
+One person even exclaimed that the creator should be given a social media award.
+Another user joked that the “FBI should put Samuel Jackson in charge of the Kavanaugh investigation.”

-Apologies to you Fratboys that aren’t liars & rapists, I cast that net a lil bit wide.

 But as Jackson said, although the video might be funny, there’s nothing funny about the situation.